 Here’s the Python code for testing intersection above v (intersection below just reverses the direction of the comparisons):

 def intersectsAbove(verts, v, u): """ Returns True if uv intersects the polygon defined by 'verts' above v.
 Assumes v is the index of a vertex in 'verts', and u is outside of the polygon. """ n = len(verts) # Test if two adjacent vertices are on same side of line (implies # tangency) if ccw(u, verts[v], verts[(v - 1) % n]) == ccw(u, verts[v], verts[(v + 1) % n]): return False # Test if u and v are on same side of line from adjacent # vertices if ccw(verts[(v - 1) % n], verts[(v + 1) % n], u) == ccw(verts[(v - 1) % n], verts[(v + 1) % n], verts[v]): return u.y > verts[v].y else: return u.y < verts[v].y

-The solution isn’t immediately obvious to the naked eye, but it’s in the language of computational geometry: ‘same side of the line’ is a classic element of a trusty algorithm.
+The solution isn’t immediately obvious to the naked eye, but it’s in the language of a computational geometry algorithm: ‘same side of the line’ is a classic element of that trusty algorithm.

 Done is Better than Perfect

 In the computational geometric literature, there’s often a fair amount of wizardry involved in seemingly simple operations.
 This gives you a choice: you can do things the hard way, following some paper that defines an incredibly advanced solution to a not-so-advanced problem—or you can do things the easy way with a bit of brute force.

 Again, I’ll use an example: sampling a random interior point from an arbitrary polygon.
 In other words, I give you some simple polygon, and you give me a random point inside it (uniformly distributed across the polygon).